sancarn/stdVBA-examples/Examples/BrowserAutomation/README.md

 ## Known issues

 * [ ] `stdWindow`/`stdAcc` errors can be annoying.
 In most cases it boils down to an issue of approach, but sometimes it can be race conditions...
 This needs to be worked out better in `stdVBA`, see some of the examples for best practice approaches.

+## Similar projects

+* [Chrome DevProtocol](https://github.com/PerditionC/VBAChromeDevProtocol) - stdVBA wants to have a `stdBrowser` which interacts with browser devtool protocols; however this repo is already most of the way there!
+With this library you'll be able to control browsers on a deeper level and gain the ability to execute javascript for instance.